dasic002/virtual_recipe_book/README.md

       <img src="docs/images/feat_desktop-sample-recipes.PNG" alt="Sample recipes section desktop" width="750vw"/>
       </td></tr>
       </table>
-  - As viewed by a logged in user - the landing page turns into the published recipes library displaying all recipes users have chosen to publish including the saved status and average rating of the recipe within the recipe card.
+As viewed by a logged in user
+  - __Published Library__ - the landing page turns into the published recipes library displaying all recipes users have chosen to publish including the saved status and average rating of the recipe within the recipe card.
       <table>
       <tr><th>Mobile</th><th>Desktop</th></tr>
       <tr><td>